0xUnd3adBeef/GRA-T/README.md

 * No unsolicited beaconing; everything is operator-driven via Discord slash commands.&#x20;
 * Bot permissions are tied to your Discord app/role model; treat tokens as secrets.
-* Features that alter system configuration (e.g., RDP enablement, Defender exclusions, UAC elevation) are **for controlled labs or client-approved tests only**.&#x20;
+* Features that alter system configuration are to be treated with caution.&#x20;

 ---